-Together, Ara and Hebe posted EBITDA losses of 85 million euros (62 million euros in 2016), Ara having been responsible for around 88% of the total.
+Together, Ara and Hebe posted EBITDA losses of 85 million euros (62 million euros in 2016), Ara accounting for 88% of the total.

 The increase in Ara's costs comes as a result of its decision, announced in the 3rd quarter of 2016, to accelerate its future expansion capacity, namely by reinforcing the team, which took place in 2017.